 Do You Have Low Levels of B12?

-Lab tests for measuring B12 levels are available but do not always tell the whole story.
-Established “low” ranges are too low, and researchers have found that “normal-low” B12 levels have been associated with neurological symptoms such as difficulty balancing, memory lapses, depression, mania, fatigue, and even psychosis!
+Established “low” ranges are often too low, and researchers have found that “normal-low” B12 levels have been associated with neurological symptoms such as difficulty balancing, memory lapses, depression, mania, fatigue, and even psychosis!

 To find out if you have low levels of B12, you can ask your health care provider for the B12 (or cobalamin) test.
 This test can be ordered individually or added to a blood panel.
-Your levels may be low, even if all other screening tests for iron and anemia come out within the reference range.
+Your levels may be low, even if all other screening tests for iron/ferritin and anemia come out within the reference range.

 How to Take B12

-Sublingual doses of 5 mg (5000 mcg) of B12 daily for ten days, then 5 mg once per week for four weeks, then 5 mg monthly, have been found to be effective in restoring B12 levels in those with a deficiency.
+Sublingual doses of 5 mg (5000 mcg) of B12, daily for ten days, then 5 mg once per week for four weeks, then 5 mg monthly, have been found to be effective in restoring B12 levels in those with a deficiency.

 I wish you well on your journey to health!